USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 ```

 The CMAQ benchmark test case is a two day simulation for July 1-2 2016 on a 100 column x 80 row x 35 layer 12-km resolution domain over the southeast U.S.
+- The benchmark data is also available form the US EPA annoymous ftp server: ftp://newftp.epa.gov/exposure/CMAQ/V5_3_2/Benchmark/WRFv4.1.1-CMAQv5.3.2/
-Metadata for the CMAQ benchmark test case is posted on the CMAS Center Dataverse site: https://doi.org/10.15139/S3/IQVABD
+- Metadata for the CMAQ benchmark test case is posted on the CMAS Center Dataverse site: https://doi.org/10.15139/S3/IQVABD

 #### A note about differences in the v5.3+ and v5.3 benchmark data
 Starting with CMAQv5.3.2, the benchmark data contains a grid mask file for the United States  GRIDMASK_STATES_12SE1.nc, and new input tar file, but the only difference for the input tar file is the gridmask file.